-Let me as a warmup start with discussing the Gribov-Regge (GR) approach \cite{Gribov:1967vfb,Gribov:1968jf,GribovLipatov:1972,Abramovskii:1973fm}.
-Here, multiple scattering in $pp$ is strictly parallel, as sketched in Fig. \ref{fig:Double-scattering}.
-Each box refers to an inelastic subscattering $G$, producing chains of particles, where the precise mechanism was not known at the time.
-There is no contradiction even when a long ``preparation'' is needed, as discussed earlier.
-In the GR approach cross sections are expressed in terms of weights $P$ depending on $G$ as
+Let us start by delving into the Gribov-Regge (GR) approach, as documented in \cite{Gribov:1967vfb,Gribov:1968jf,GribovLipatov:1972,Abramovskii:1973fm}.
+In this approach, multiple scattering in $pp$ occurs in a strictly parallel manner, as illustrated in Fig. \ref{fig:Double-scattering}.
+Each box represents an inelastic subscattering $G$, leading to chains of particles, with the specific mechanism being unknown at that time.
+There is no conflict even when a lengthy "preparation" is required, as discussed earlier.
+In the GR approach, cross sections are expressed in terms of weights $P$ that depend on the single scattering expression $G$ as

-where the expressions $P(m)$ and $P(\{m_{k}\})$, representing probability distributions, may serve as a basis for Monte Carlo applications.
+where the terms $P(m)$ and $P(\{m_{k}\})$, representing probability distributions, may serve as a basis for Monte Carlo applications.
 Let me discuss, step by step, the improvements realized in the EPOS4 approach.